verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

     The area of the buffer.
 If this is set to zero, the area is calculated from the resistance

 The ``segments`` tag contains all the segments and its information.
-Note again that the capacitance has a high decimal precision of 30.
+Note again that the capacitance has a high decimal precision.
 Each ``segments`` tag has the following subtags:

 * ``segment``